MicrosoftDocs/dynamics-365-supply-chain-insights/articles/add-users.md

 To add a user using SCI's user management functionality, follow these steps.

 1. As an SCI admin, sign in to the application and go to the **User management section**.
-1. Select **Invite user** to add a user that has been added to your Azure AD tenant, been assigned Office 365 licenses, and had OneDrive accounts initialized.
+1. Select **Invite user** to add any user that has already
+    - Been added to your Azure AD tenant.
+    - Been assigned an Office 365 license.
+    - Had their OneDrive license initialized.